lue-bird/where/README.md

 Find dices throughout the world, destroy them as fast as possible.
 Collecting changes the game rules.

-Made for GMTK Game Jam 2022
-on the theme "roll of the dice"
+Originally made for GMTK Game Jam 2022 on the theme "roll of the dice"
-(though i was too dumb to remember submitting)
+(not submitted)

 > incomplete